gregory22k/hello-world/README.md

 # hello-world
-First try
-I am Greg and this is my first chapter in software development.
+I am Gregory and this is my first chapter in software development.